 They have an immense drive and determination

 The Curly-Coated Retriever dog has a strong determination and drive.
-They will work until a job is done and will not quit before you do.
+They will work until they finish their jobs and will not quit before you do.
 This quality helps make them excellent hunting dogs.

 They adore their family

-Curly-Coated Retrievers are family oriented.
-They have that even-temper found in retrievers and love to be around their favorite humans.
+Curly-Coated Retrievers are family-oriented.
+They have that even-temper found in Retrievers, and they love to be around their favorite humans.

-Curlies, as they are sometimes known, become very attached to their families, though, and want to do everything with them.
+Curlies, as they are sometimes called, become very attached to their families and want to do everything with them.
 If you aren’t a fan of a constant dog-shadow, this breed isn’t for you.

-The Curly-Coated Retrievers lively nature make them ideal companions for families with children.
+The Curly-Coated Retriever’s lively nature makes them ideal companions for families with children.
 However, because of their size, a home with older children may be better.